dancer1325/rest-assured-wiki/FAQ.md

 }
 ```

-Typically you don't wan to do this for every tests but rather create something like a [JUnit Rule](https://github.com/junit-team/junit4/wiki/rules).
+Typically you don't want to do this for every test but rather create something like a [JUnit Rule](https://github.com/junit-team/junit4/wiki/rules).
 An example JUnit Rule can be found [here](https://github.com/rest-assured/rest-assured/blob/master/examples/rest-assured-itest-java/src/test/java/io/restassured/itest/java/support/WriteLogsToDisk.java).
 Also have a look at [this blog post](http://code.haleby.se/2018/10/05/logging-to-disk-with-rest-assured/) for more details.